marcopaglio/installation-guides/README.md

 #### JDK

-Instead, if you are planning to do some Java programming, you need to install the JDK.
 First of all run the following command on terminal:
 ```
 javac --version
 ```